-JORC 2012 Maiden Inferred Resource Estimate
+Updated JORC (2012) Inferred Mineral Resource Estimate

-FCR commissioned a maiden mineral resource estimate in late 2017 from Addison Mining Services Limited ("AMS") based on all the available historical data from three drill campaigns conducted on the 15.199 licence area (the 1972 - 1984 Peñarroya-Adaro campaign, the 2006 - 2008 Lundin Mining campaign and the 2016 - 2017 FCR campaign), along with underground channel sampling results from the numerous adits.
+Further to our recent work at the National Litoteca in Andalucia involving the assessment of historical core from Toral, lithological re-logging and the collection of bulk density measurements, conducted between June 2018 and August 2018, the Company commissioned an updated mineral resource estimate in September 2018 from Addison Mining Services Limited ("AMS").
+The updated mineral resource estimate is based on all the available historical data from three drill campaigns conducted on licence number15.199 (namely, the 1972 - 1984 Peñarroya-Adaro campaign, the 2006 - 2008 Lundin Mining campaign and the 2016 - 2017 Europa Metals campaign), along with underground channel sampling results from the numerous adits.
+The update also takes into account new bulk density measurement data and information on weathering boundaries captured during the Company's recent historical core re-logging exercise.

-The maiden mineral resource estimate has been reported in accordance with the guidelines of the Joint Ore Reserve Committee (JORC) 2012 code.
+The updated mineral resource estimate has been reported in accordance with the guidelines of the Joint Ore Reserve Committee (JORC) 2012 code.